Preserved Moss: Best Types and Creative Applications

 The short answer is no, but it is designed to look like it is.

-Preserved moss was once alive but has had its water content removed in place of glycerol or another chemical agent (you can read our guide on how to preserve moss).
+Preserved moss was once alive but has had its water content removed in place of glycerol or another chemical agent (you can read this guide on how to preserve moss).

 Glycerol is a non-toxic polyol compound that maintains the plushness and texture of the moss.